Searching your network

 Each result is scored for how well it matches what you asked, and every card shows a short reason it surfaced — the company, the role, or the connection that made it relevant — along with which traits matched and where the contact came from (Gmail, Calendar, LinkedIn).
 That way you can tell at a glance whether a match is the right one, not just that it contains a keyword.
 Your recent searches are saved so you can re-run them with one click.

-The in-app chat assistant
+The chat assistant

 From a result to an introduction